 Before doing an amputation, a vet must decide if the dog is a good candidate.
 “We assess the animal’s overall physical condition.
 If the dog has arthritis in the other legs, for instance, he wouldn’t be such a good candidate.
 Amputation causes wear and tear on the other joints.”
 Many times, says Mason, a vet will end up taking off a dog’s entire leg, even if the trauma or the cancer is low down on the “ankle” joint.
 “Because of the way dogs walk, you end up with a lot of problems if you leave some of the limb.
 It would just get in the way.
 Most of the time, amputation is more cosmetically acceptable.”

 “The vets tend to think of it as a useless limb and amputate way up at the top.
 That makes it almost impossible to build a prosthesis.
-We need at least one joint in order for the animal to be able to operate” with a prosthetic limb.
+We need at least one joint in order for the animal to be able to operate” with a prosthetic leg.
 Kaufmann explains that since this is a new field and he is one of only a few people doing this type of prosthetic work, not many vets know of this option.
 But he is trying to spread the word.
 “For limb preservation, it’s important to salvage as much of the limb as possible, or as many joints as possible.”
 If the limb has already been amputated at the top, he recommends having the dog use a cart to maintain the weight distribution on the leg that’s left.
 “Compounding forces on the remaining leg can cause arthritis from overuse.
 If the animal loses the remaining leg, what does it have left?”

-Whether a dog loses a leg due to trauma or disease, most often he or she will bounce back and learn to adjust.
+Whether a dog loses a leg due to trauma, tumor or disease, most often he or she will bounce back and learn to adjust.
 As Sheila Wells points out, dogs don’t have the same stigma that we would have about losing a limb.
 “Some don’t ever notice their leg is missing,” she says.
 “Usually a leg that has been taken off has been painful for a long time and the dog is already used to not using that leg.
 When they get it removed, their whole demeanor changes because they can run around without being in pain.
 There’s no reason a three-legged dog has to be disabled.”